bitcraft/pyscroll/README.md

 Adapting Existing Games / Map Data
 ==================================

-pyscroll can be used with existing map data, but you will have to create a class to interact with pyscroll or adapt your data handler.
+mason can be used with existing map data, but you will have to create a class to interact with mason or adapt your data handler.
 Try to make it follow the same API as the TiledMapData adapter and you should be fine.

 There is a good possibility that tile animations will not work for custom